 Bendre had a special affection for the rasika-sahrudaya.
 Like the lines above demonstrate, he has directly addressed the rasika in several of poems and called to them to participate in the ‘Kāvyōdyōga (The High Yoga of Poetry)’ that he was engaged in.
 Literary readers may be generally divided into two categories: critics and rasikas.
 Those part of the “rasika group” are keen to experience the feeling literature inspires, to partake of the happiness it provides; they do not concern themselves too much with its provenance, its reasons, and its ‘defects’.
 In a word: their point of view is innocent, innocuous.
 Those in the “critics group” possess a more trenchant point of view.
 It is not enough for them if literature simply provides happiness; its intentions, its scope, its novelty, its sensibility – all these are equally important.
 It is their belief that the merit of a work of literature must be recognized by an evaluation of these aspects.
 These two groups are not completely disparate.
 It is possible for a rasika to be a critic and it is just as possible for a critic to be a rasika.
 However, the number of people who are both rasika and critic in equal measure is extremely small.

-It is fair to say that my temperament has, from the very beginning, been that of the ‘rasika‘, the ‘sahrudaya’.
+It is fair to say that my temperament has, from the very beginning, been that of the ‘rasika‘, the ‘sahrudaya’, the ‘kindred spirit’.
 (Especially so in the case of poetry.)
 Consequently, I have always preferred enjoying a poem’s beauty, the felicity of its words, its rhyme and rhythm and euphony and have never had the desire to examine it critically by ‘taking it apart’.
 In the case of Bendre’s poetry, Shankar Mokashi Punekar’s ideas gave credence to this natural approach of mine.
 I first became acquainted with Punekar’s writings through an essay of his in the book “To say Bendre’s to say…”.
 His essay titled ‘The Study of Bendre’s Poetry’ was one I thoroughly enjoyed, especially because it illustrated the intimate relationship Mokashi Punekar had with Bendre’s poetry.
 Reading his essay helped kindle an especial appreciation of and enjoyment for Bendre’s poetry in me too.
 In the days to come, I sought out and read other essays Punekar had written about Bendre.
 Common to every single essay was his faith (in Bendre and Bendre’s poetry), his affection, his loving belief, his kinship.

 However, reading Shankar Mokashi did not preclude me from reading what other writers and critics had said about Bendre.
 I also read the writings of Kurtakoti, G.S Amur, Pu.Ti.Na, Adiga, Ki.
 Ram.
 Nagaraj, GSS and others.
 I enjoyed some of them and even learnt from them.
 But in none of their writings did I find the intimacy, the rasika perspective, or the ‘flashes’ (of both language and insight) that I found in Shankar Mokashi’s writings.
 Which is why, as far as I am concerned, Shankar Mokashi is the man who gave me the gift of Bendre’s poetry.
 He is the ‘master-rasika’ who nurtured my natural rasika instinct and for that I will always be grateful to him.